* Supported the legalization of marijuana

-Over the years, Zeese also has served variously as:
+Over the years, Zeese also served variously as:

-- a co-director of ItsOurEconomy.us, which seeks to replace capitalism with “a more just, modern, and restorative economy” that could “reduce the wealth divide” by “put[ting] people and the planet before profits.”
+- a co-director of ItsOurEconomy.us, which sought to replace capitalism with “a more just, modern, and restorative economy” that could “reduce the wealth divide” by “put[ting] people and the planet before profits.”

 - a steering committee member of ComeHomeAmerica.us, which impugned “the destructive consequences of our country’s runaway militarism”;

-- a board member (since 2005) of Velvet Revolution, a network of more than 100 leftist organizations demanding “progressive change”;
+- a board member (starting in 2005) of Velvet Revolution, a network of more than 100 leftist organizations demanding “progressive change”;

-- director (since January 2007) of Voters For Peace, which Zeese initiated in 2006 along with Dick Mazess, Linda Schade, and Bill Scheurer; and
+- director (starting in January 2007) of Voters For Peace, which Zeese initiated in 2006 along with Dick Mazess, Linda Schade, and Bill Scheurer;

 - a founding member of the Maryland-based Montgomery County Coalition Against the War;

-- a facilitator of the Alliance of Reform Organizations, a network of activist groups across the United States.
+- a facilitator of the Alliance of Reform Organizations, a network of activist groups across the United States; and

-Zeese has written many articles for CounterPunch.
-He also has been published on web outlets like AlterNet, CommonDreams, Dissident Voice, LewRockwell.com, The Raw Story, and Z Magazine.
+Zeese wrote many articles for CounterPunch.
+He also was published on web outlets like AlterNet, CommonDreams, Dissident Voice, LewRockwell.com, The Raw Story, and Z Magazine.